minetest-mods-camp/arena_lib/README.md

 2) Launch the world at least once with arena_lib enabled and then check `worlds/nameofyourworld/arena_lib` to customise it

 3) (modders only) First time?
-Check out the [wiki](https://gitlab.com/zughy-friends-minetest/arena_lib/-/wikis/Your-first-minigame) to create your first minigame!
+Check out the [wiki](https://gitlab.com/zughy-friends-minetest/arena_lib/-/wikis/Your-first-minigame) to create your first minigame.
 Otherwise, dive into the [full documentation](DOCS.md)

 ### Dependencies
 * (bundled) [ChatCMDBuilder](https://github.com/rubenwardy/ChatCmdBuilder/) by rubenwardy